 2. Which American hero is famous for his midnight ride to warn of British troop movements?

-3. Who was the main author of the Declaration of Independence?
+3. Who authored the Declaration of Independence?

-1. True or False: The Declaration of Independence was signed on July 4, 1776.
+1. T/F: The Declaration of Independence was signed on July 4, 1776.

 Happy quizzing and happy 4th of July!